-- You need to come to the meeting prepared if you expect the team to do the same.
+- You must come to the meeting prepared if you expect the team to do the same.

 Making the best of a bad situation

-When I was working for an agency and had little choice about the clients I could or would take, we often got last minute calls.
-I have been at workshops or meetings with my boss, and she’d say, “Can you be at XYZ elementary today at 11 for an IEP meeting?”
+I have been at workshops or meetings with my boss, and she’d say, “Can you be at XYZ Elementary today at 11 for an IEP meeting?”

-Then, I did all the stuff with the parent that needed to be done.
-Reading the IEP, reading the evals, doing the meeting recap letter.
+Then, I did everything with the parent that needed to be done—reading the IEP, reading the evals, and doing the meeting recap letter.

 This all needs to be done all the time, year-round.
 This is about so much more than just one meeting.

-This is great last-minute advice if you truly are unprepared for your meeting.
+This is excellent last-minute advice if you genuinely are unprepared for your meeting.

 Postpone it if you have to.
 But my advice is to go and listen.
 Take your full time to read and digest the IEP.